-Over the past two decades, their three daughters have become involved in shaping the direction of the Foundation.
+In the 1980s, the Shapiro’s three daughters became involved in shaping the direction of the Foundation.
 Much of the current work reflects their philanthropic interests and expands on the tradition established by their parents.

-Their eldest daughter, Rhonda (Ronny) Zinner was President of the Foundation from the late 1990’s to 2014.
+The eldest daughter, Rhonda (Ronny) Zinner was President of the Foundation from the late 1990’s until her death in 2014.
 During her tenure, the Foundation developed four strategic initiatives that worked at both the individual and community levels to empower people to make positive changes in their lives.
 Through the initiatives, over $10 million was granted to more than 100 community-based organizations in Boston.
-These grants complemented the ongoing capital investments made in Boston area education, medical and cultural institutions by her parents.
+These grants complemented the ongoing capital investments made in Boston area education, medical and cultural institutions.

 In 2015, Linda Waintrup assumed the role of President of the Foundation.
 She is leading the Foundation in a period of reflection, exploration and re-dedication to its values and goals.